 Also, if your company is unionized, the union representative may be able to provide valuable assistance in the development and maintenance of an education/awareness program.

-IV.
 Providing Employee Assistance

 An employee assistance program (EAP) is a job-based program intended to assist workers whose job performance is being negatively affected by personal problems.
 Workers' personal problems may be caused by any number of factors, including substance abuse.
 Many employers have discovered that EAPs are cost-effective, often resulting in overall savings in comparison to the money spent on the EAP itself.